Pallickal Naduvilemuri

-Pallickal Naduvilemuri is a small village situated in the southern part of Alappuzha district, six kilometers south from Mavelikkara and six kilometers apart from Kayamkulam.
-It is famous for temples and it was named after that.
+Pallickal Naduvilemuri is a small village located in the southern part of Alappuzha district, six kilometers south of Mavelikkara and six kilometers apart from Kayamkulam.
+The village is known for its temples, which contributed to its name.
 This place belongs to Onattukara.Total 9 villages/localities come under pincode 690503.
 Bharanikkavu is a part of Pallickal Naduvilemuri, there are 2 other villages/localities which come under Pallickal Naduvilemuri.
 Nearby villages include Olakettiambalam, Kurthicad, Mullikulangra, Bharanikavu, Peringala etc.